How to choose paint colour for your home

 The finish you choose will affect the overall appearance of the paint colour.
 As a guide, paint usually appears slightly lighter when dry because they are often matte or flat, absorbing more light.
 We recommend a flat or matte finish for walls and semi-gloss for doors, windows and trims.
 If your space is particularly dark and you’d like some extra light, you could paint trimmings with full gloss paint.
 Keep in mind that semi-gloss or gloss paints dry slightly darker.
 As for your ceilings, we recommend selecting a flat ceiling paint – you light bouncing around in all the wrong places.

 The aspect of your property will determine how and where light sits in your home.
 If your home is south-facing, your home will receive less light throughout the day so you might need a brighter paint colour.
 And vice versa, light-filled homes will be able to handle darker paint.
 In fact, a super-bright white could be blinding in the sun or appear too sterile in a home like this.
 Light even sits differently from room to room so be sure to swatch all of the rooms that you’re looking to paint.

 Timeless vs trends

 There are always going to be trends with interior paint colours – but, as we’ve said before, trends come and go but good taste is forever.
 Choosing a neutral paint colour will ensure a versatile and timeless feel for your home.
 It also means that you won’t need to change it up every five years.
-If you’re still in need of some assistanc, then don’t worry.
-With ASSIST by BOWERBIRD, we work with you to expertly choose a colour for your home, plus any other home improvements like flooring, cleaning and removals.
+If you’re still in need of some assistance, then don’t worry.
 Simply fill in the contact form to get in touch with one of our expert stylists!